haileytapia/portfolio/DiscordUserGuide.md

 ### What is a server?

 Servers are like chat rooms where you can chat, connect, and share ideas with other Discord users.
-Unlike direct messages or group chats, both of which you can create in Discord, servers support apps, ADD MORE DETAILS.
+Unlike direct messages or group chats—both of which you can create in Discord—servers support apps, ADD MORE DETAILS.

 Select a server from the server list to open the server in the chat window and access the channels within it.
 For information about the chat window and channels, see the [Chat window](#chat-window) and [Channels](#channels) sections of this guide.